The-Politico/gspan.js/docs/DownloadingADoc.md

 ```

 ## Connecting to An External Authors API
 Unfortunately Google's API does not provide much data on commenters.
-For that GSpan has a way to connect to an external Author API as long as the data in that App has a display name that matches up with their Google Plus display name.
+Because of this limitation, GSpan has a way to connect to an external author API as long as that data has a display name that matches up with their Google+ display name.

 ### Configuring Your Authors API
 Your API should return an array that looks something like this: